-After minification, the @belay_json decorator is added.
+After minification, the @belay decorator is added.
 On-device, this defines a variant of the function, belay_FUNCTION_NAME that performs the following actions:

-- 1. Takes the returned value of the function, and serializes it to json data.
-Json was chosen since its built into micropython and is "good enough." - 2.
-Prints the resulting json data to stdout, so it can be read by the host computer.
+- 1. Takes the returned value of the function, and serializes it to a string using repr. - 2.
+Prints the resulting string to stdout, so it can be read by the host computer and deserialized via ast. literal_eval.